A better way to turn loose briefs into buildable shapes

 This idea tries to shorten that gap with a lightweight artifact that is concrete enough for design and engineering, but still early enough to challenge.

-What the first version would optimize for
+What the first version would need to clarify

 Clarity over completeness.
 The goal is not to simulate a full product spec.
 The goal is to reveal the key flows, tensions, and unknowns while there is still room to make better choices.